sumotoy/LiquidCrystalNewV2/README.md

 LCD's R/W to ground
 (remember that you can change gpio's connection with lcd in a file inside _configurations folder!!!)

+[<b>LiquidCrystalNew_T3TWI</b>]

+An experimenta version uses 2 wire MCP23008,PCF8574 & PCF8574A chip as GPIO and it's directly compatible with ladyada LCD piggyback.
+GPIO pins are freely configurable though a dedicated file so it can be easily adapted to other existing hardware design.
+Works exact like the TWI version but this is <u>only for Teesy3!!!</b>.
+Look up examples for more informations.

 [<b>LiquidCrystal_SHR</b>]